Semi-supervised semantic segmentation needs strong, varied perturbations: Experiments

 In addition to an ImageNet pre-trained DeepLab v2, Hung \cite{Hung:AdvSemiSupSeg} and Mittal \etal\cite{Mittal:SSSHiLow} also used a DeepLabv2 network pre-trained for semantic segmentation on the \CoCo{} dataset, whose natural image content is similar to that of \Pascal{}.
 Their results confirm the benefits of task-specific pre-training.
 Starting from a pre-trained ImageNet classifier is representative of practical problems for which a similar segmentation dataset is unavailable for pre-training, so we opted to use these more challenging conditions only.

 Our \Cityscapes{} results are presented in Table~\ref{tab:semseg:results:cityscapes} as mean intersection-over-union (mIoU) percentages, where higher is better.
 Our supervised baseline results for \Cityscapes{} are similar to those of \cite{Mittal:SSSHiLow}.
 We attribute the small differences to training regime choices such as the choice of optimizer.
 Both the Cutout and CutMix realize improvements over the supervised baseline, with CutMix taking the lead and improving on the adversarial\cite{Hung:AdvSemiSupSeg} and s4GAN\cite{Mittal:SSSHiLow} approaches.
-We note that CutMix performance is slightly impaired when full size image crops ($1024\times512$) are used getting an mIoU score of $58.75\%\pm0.75$.
+We note that CutMix performance is slightly impaired when full size image crops are used getting an mIoU score of $58.75\%\pm0.75$ for 372 labelled images.
+Using a mixing mask consisting of three smaller boxes -- see supplemental material -- whose scale better matches the image content alleviates this, obtaining $60.41\%\pm1.12$.

 Our \Pascal{} results are presented in Table \ref{tab:semseg:results:pascalaug}.
 Our baselines are considerably weaker than those of \cite{Mittal:SSSHiLow}; we acknowledge that we were unable to match them.
 Cutout and CutMix yield improvements over our baseline and CutMix -- in spite of the weak baseline -- takes the lead, ahead of the adversarial and s4GAN results.
 Virtual adversarial training~\cite{Miyato:VATSemiSup} yields a noticable improvement, but is unable to match competing approaches.
 The improvement obtained from ICT~\cite{Verma:ICT} is just noticable, while standard augmentation makes barely any difference.
+Please see our supplemental material for results using DeepLab v3+ \cite{Chen:DeepLabv3plus} and PSPNet \cite{Zhao:PSPNet} networks.

 [1]{\raisebox{-0.25mm}{#1}}